Land of Israel: Rabbinic laws in the Land of Israel

-According to Menachem Lorberbaum,In Rabbinic tradition, the land of Israel consecrated by the returning exiles was significantly different in it(s?) boundaries from both the prescribed biblical borders and the actual borders of the pre-Exilic kingdoms.
-It ranged roughly from Acre in the north to Ashkelon in the south along the Mediterranean, and included Galilee and the Golan.
-Yet there was no settlement in Samaria.

 According to Jewish religious law (halakha), some laws only apply to Jews living in the Land of Israel and some areas in Jordan, Lebanon, and Syria (which are thought to be part of biblical Israel).
 These include agricultural laws such as the Shmita (Sabbatical year); tithing laws such as the Maaser Rishon (Levite Tithe), Maaser sheni, and Maaser ani (poor tithe); charitable practices during farming, such as pe'ah; and laws regarding taxation.
 One popular source lists 26 of the 613 mitzvot as contingent upon the Land of Israel.
+According to Menachem Lorberbaum, the consecrated borders of the Land of Israel understood by returning exiles differed from both the biblical and pre-exilic borders.
+By mapping the land in accordance with biblical traditions while simultaneously reflecting the extent of Jewish settlement in the region during their time, rabbinic literature not only sanctified the territory but also established a symbolic continuity that linked contemporary Jewish communities to their ancestors in biblical times.